 Water is one of the most important nutritional intakes our body needs.
 The human body can last weeks without food, but only days without water.
 Yet water is the most common nutritional deficiency.

 Staying hydrated is so important!
 Water maintains the health and integrity of our cells, lubricates joints, helps to eliminate metabolic waste, aids in digestions, moisturizes the skin, improves oxygen delivery and much, much more.
 For children the proper intake of water should be between 1 and 1.6lts (or 4 to 6 glasses) of water per day.
-For adult women it should be roughly 2ltrs (or 8 glasses) and for about 2.6lts (or 10 glasses) or water per day.
+For adult women it should be roughly 2ltrs (or 8 glasses) and for men about 2.6lts (or 10 glasses) of water per day.

 Some symptoms of dehydration include: